phuoctrn/Workforce-Analysis---Predictive-Analysis/README.md

 # Workforce-Analysis-Predictive-Analysis
-This is my second coursework for the Business Analytics class at RMIT
+This is my second coursework for the Business Analytics course at RMIT Please view the PDF file for my analysis, and the R.code file for references